June 12-24, 2022

 International airfare, alcoholic beverages, tips for driver, and any fees for other activities you choose to do but which are not not on the itinerary.

-Snorkeling (about $90 to go out with the boat or free with rented equipment [$] from the beach) is optional, and not included.
+Snorkeling is optional, (about $90 to go out with the boat or free with rented equipment [$] from the beach).

 All photos ©Cynthia LeCount Samake unless listed.